StalkerSea/ResumeAigent/README.md

     - **start_date**: The start year of your studies.
     - **graduation_year**: The year you graduated.
     - **field_of_study**: The major or focus area of your studies.
-    - **exam**: A list of courses or subjects taken along with their respective grades.

   - Example: